Your web browser is outdated and may be insecure

 A redundancy situation may arise post-transfer by reason of the transfer, for example restructuring, and dismissal by reason of redundancy may be permissible under TUPE as an economic, technical or organisational reason.
 Please see our guidance on redundancy and reorganisation and contact us if you are in this situation.

 The Social Partnership Forum (SPF) has developed a staff transfer guide for staff in the NHS who are transferring from a job within the NHS under TUPE.
 It outlines the types of transfers that may occur, for example transferring to a job in a local authority.
 It also explains what you can expect to happen to your terms and conditions of employment, including your NHS pension.
-SPF also have a list of FAQs that are very helpful.
+SPF has produced a list of FAQs that are very helpful.

 You may hear the term 'dynamic Agenda for Change' used to describe a contract for the transfer of a service outside the NHS.
 This means there is an agreement with the new organisation to mirror changes to previous terms and conditions after the transfer.
 This may include a pay rise, depending on the terms of the contract.
 In some cases, termed a 'static TUPE', the contract will not mirror the changes to previous terms and conditions and therefore you would not benefit from changes to any NHS terms and conditions made after the transfer (for example a pay rise).
 If you are unsure of your transfer status, you can check your contract of employment or speak to your local HR officer.
 If you have any concerns contact us.